 Housing costs in Lincoln Park are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some boroughs, Lincoln Park isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lincoln Park are a mix of both white- and blue-collar jobs.
+Lincoln Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lincoln Park is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Lincoln Park who work in office and administrative support (16.73%), management occupations (11.72%), and sales jobs (11.39%).
+There are especially a lot of people living in Lincoln Park who work in office and administrative support (17.13%), management occupations (9.26%), and teaching (9.13%).

 Also of interest is that Lincoln Park has more people living here who work in computers and math than 95% of the places in the US.

-The population of Lincoln Park is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.86% of adults in Lincoln Park have a bachelor's degree or even advanced degree.
+The education level of Lincoln Park citizens is very high relative to the national average among all cities (21.84%): 35.59% of adults in Lincoln Park have a bachelor's degree or even advanced degree.

 Lincoln Park is a somewhat ethnically-diverse borough.
 The people who call Lincoln Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lincoln Park residents report their race to be White, followed by Asian.
 Important ancestries of people in Lincoln Park include Irish, German, Polish, and English.

 The most common language spoken in Lincoln Park is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Korean.